- Alert header

 The User Delivery tab provides you with detailed information on who was notified for a specific alert, if they were notified as part of a group, the delivery status, the date and time of the notification, and which devices were contacted.

-The Message tab displays the message that would have appeared in a user's xMatters Inbox when the alert was triggered.
+The Message tab displays the email or text (SMS) message and responses a user received when the alert was triggered.

 You can use the timeline during an active alert to quickly gain insight into the way an incident is progressing and to see who is actively working to resolve the issue.
 You can also review the timeline after an alert has completed to make improvements to your incident management process.

 The timeline depicts a chronological and visual representation of when and how recipients were notified for an alert, and includes details about how they responded.

 Each recipient is displayed as a row in the timeline, and members of groups and dynamic teams are displayed as individual recipients.
 Icons on the timeline represent communications that occur, such as when a notification was delivered to a user or when a recipient responds to a notification.
 Click on any icon to see a fly-out with more information about the action it represents, then click again to close the fly-out.

 As timeline information is only available for a limited amount of time, the Timeline tab is removed from view once the retention period has expired.

 For more information about how to adjust the timeline view and how to interpret the icons, see the Alert Timeline page.

 The Log tab provides detailed alert audit information in a format that minimizes the report's impact on system resources.
 You can use the report to optimize your deployment for alert processing and reporting.